On a canonical polynomial for links of elliptic singularities: Elliptic singularities and the NN-elliptic sequence

 If we assume further, that $\Gamma$ is the minimal resolution, then $Z_K\in \calS'$.
 Hence, in the numerically Gorenstein case we have

-In particular, those singularities which satisfy on the minimal resolution the equalities $C=Z_{min}=Z_K$ are called \emph{minimally elliptic}.
-They were introduced by Laufer in \cite{Lauferminell} and can be characterized by the properties $p_g=1$ and $(X,o)$ is Gorenstein.
-For more details we refer to \cite{Lauferminell,Nell,Nfive}.

-We emphasize that for any elliptic singularity $|C|$ supports a resolution graph of a minimally elliptic singularity.
+In particular, an elliptic germ which, on the minimal resolution, realizes the equalities $C=Z_{min}=Z_K$ is called \emph{minimally elliptic}, cf. Laufer \cite{Lauferminell}.
+They are characterized by the Gorenstein and $p_g=1$ property, see \cite{Lauferminell,Nell,Nfive}.
+In fact for any elliptic singularity $|C|$ supports a resolution graph of a minimally elliptic singularity.